reunanen/devday2013-predictive-analytics-hands-on/README.md

 * The virtual machine is installed with Finnish keyboard settings.
 You may want to change this.
 * The user's password is `DevDay2013`.

-First, update the latest instructions from GitHub:
+Once you have the virtual machine running, update the latest instructions and code from GitHub:

 	cd ~/devday2013-predictive-analytics-hands-on
 	git pull

 If you don't want to use the virtual machine, feel free to install the environment directly onto your computer.
 The necessary libraries are listed below.

-## Required libraries (relevant if _not_ using the provided virtual machine)
+## Alternative 2: Required libraries

+**Note that this section is relevant only if _not_ using the provided virtual machine.**

-The data and some code you can get from GitHub:
+The data and some sample code you can get from GitHub:

 	git clone https://github.com/reunanen/devday2013-predictive-analytics-hands-on